A 3-Manifold with no Real Projective Structure: Proof of Main Theorem

-By reversing the flow we may change a source into a sink.
+\begin{lemma} $\dev(\tilde{N})$ contains no source or sink. \end{lemma} \begin{proof} By reversing the flow we may change a source into a sink.
 So suppose $p$ is a sink in the image of the developing map.
 Let $Q$ be the projective plane which contains the other points corresponding to the other eigenspaces of $C.$ Then $Q$ is preserved by $\hol(\pi_1N).$ There is a decomposition into disjoint subspaces $\rpth=p\cup\Omega\cup Q$ where $\Omega\cong S^2\times {\mathbb R}$ is the basin of attraction for $p.$ Furthermore each of these subspaces is invariant under $\hol(\pi_1N).$ Thus there is a corresponding decomposition of $N$ into disjoint subsets: $\pi(\dev^{-1}(p))$ is a finite non-empty set of points, $\pi(\dev^{-1}(Q))$ is a compact surface, and $\pi(\dev^{-1}(\Omega))$ an open submanifold.

 Now $\Omega$ admits a foliation by concentric spheres centered on $p$ which is preserved by the flow induced by $V$ and hence by $\hol(\pi_1N).$ This gives a foliation of $\rpth\setminus p$ by leaves, one of which is $Q\cong{\mathbb P}^2$ and the others are spheres.
 Hence this induces a foliation of $N\setminus \pi(\dev^{-1}(p)).$ Since $\pi(\dev^{-1}(p))$ is not empty every leaf near it is a small sphere.
 Thus $N$ has a singular foliation where the singular points are isolated and have a neighborhood foliated by concentric spheres.
-It follows from the Reeb stability theorem \cite{R} that if a compact connected $3$-manifold has a foliation such that each component of the boundary is a leaf and some leaf is a sphere, then the manifold is $S^2\times I$ or a punctured $\rpth.$ But this contradicts that the manifold is $S^2\times S^1$ minus some open balls.
+It follows from the Reeb stability theorem \cite{R} that if a compact connected $3$-manifold has a foliation such that each component of the boundary is a leaf and some leaf is a sphere, then the manifold is $S^2\times I$ or a punctured $\rpth.$ But this contradicts that the manifold is $S^2\times S^1$ minus some open balls.\end{proof}